dump-hr/infrastructure/nas/README.md

 # nas

-NAS is used as central place to store footage archive of all DUMP events.
+NAS is workstation with bunch of hard drives used as central place to store footage archive of all DUMP events and videos.
+Current capacity is 28TB.

 ## Update configuration